 Although all available data on use in pregnancy are reassuring, since the effect of some of the treatments on unborn babies is uncertain, female participants who are not already pregnant will be advised that they should not get pregnant within 3 months of the completion of trial treatment(s).

 Appendix 3: Paediatric dosing information

+Children (aged <18 years old) will be recruited in the UK only.

+Main Randomisation Part A